cloudera/hue/docs/sdk/sdk.md

 #### Running "Helper Processes"

 Some Hue applications need to run separate daemon processes on the side.
-For example, `BeeswaxServer` is responsible for managing Hive query states.
-The Hue "views" communicate with it through Thrift and shared states in the Django database.

 Suppose your application needs a helper `my_daemon.py`.
 You need to register it by: